 In partnership with CECD Mira Sintra and the BEYOND project, EASPD is hosting the European Conference ‘To Inclusive Education and BEYOND’, bringing together key stakeholders to explore how we can support the transition towards inclusive education across Europe.
 Hosted online, the conference will take place on 5th-7th May.

-Additonally to the conference, EASPD members can also attend Standing Committee meetings (12th October), Interest Group meetings (13th October) and the General Assembly (16th October).
+Additionally to the conference, EASPD members can also attend Member Fora meetings (3rd and 4th May), Board meeting (5th May) and the General Assembly (7th May).

 Working language of the conference: English.